FranciscoGalan/Book_recommender/README.md

 # Goodreads Book Recommender

-A data analysis pipeline which recommends a list of books based on a Goodreads user's reviews, his or her friend's, and the books' average ratings.
+A data analysis pipeline which recommends a list of books based on a Goodreads user's reviews, his or her friend's, and the books' average ratings [1].

-*Goodreads is a website in which users can sign up and register books to generate library catalogs and reading lists.*
+[1] *Goodreads is a website in which users can sign up and register books to generate library catalogs and reading lists.*